ecurry15/Azure-HoneyNet-Soc/README.md

 - Azure Key Vault
 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups configured with a firewall rule to Allow All traffic, leaving them completely vulnerable.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint

 ## Attack Maps Before Hardening / Security Controls
 ![nsg-malicious-allowed-in](https://github.com/ecurry15/Azure-HoneyNet-Soc/assets/87204188/a7c68013-9b57-4020-bc21-c4e7ddc3809a)